gilbertbigras/Ki67/README.md

 Image test and results
 -----------------
 You can use this small [stack](/pictures/sample.tif) to test the software.
 A minimum of 2 pictures is expected per stack.
-The following picture is a representation of the stack.
+The following picture is only a representation of the stack available above.

 <a href="url"><img src="/pictures/sample.jpg" align="center" height="500" width="500" ></a>